 Our businesses are cyclical and have experienced significant difficulties in the past.
-Our financial performance depends, in large part, on varying conditions in the international and domestic markets we serve, which fluctuate in response to various factors beyond our control.
+Our financial performance depends, in large part, on varying conditions in the international and domestic markets that we serve, which fluctuate in response to various factors beyond our control.
 The prices at which we sell our coal, coke and natural gas are largely dependent on prevailing market prices for those products.
 We have experienced significant price fluctuations in our coal, coke and natural gas businesses, and we expect that such fluctuations will continue.
-Demand for, and therefore the price of, coal, coke and natural gas are driven by a variety of factors, including but not limited to the following:
+Demand for, and therefore the price of, coal, coke and natural gas are driven by a variety of factors, including, but not limited, to the following:

-- the domestic and foreign supply and demand for coal; - the quantity and quality of coal available from competitors; - adverse weather, climatic and other natural conditions, including natural disasters; - domestic and foreign economic conditions, including economic slowdowns; - global and regional political events; - legislative, regulatory and judicial developments, environmental regulatory changes and changes in energy policy and energy conservation measures that could adversely affect the coal industry, such as legislation limiting carbon emissions or providing for increased funding and incentives for the use of alternative energy sources; - the proximity to, capacity, reliability and availability of and cost of transportation and port facilities; and - market price fluctuations for sulfur dioxide emission allowances.
+- the domestic and foreign supply and demand for coal; - the quantity and quality of coal available from competitors; - adverse weather, climatic and other natural conditions, including natural disasters; - domestic and foreign economic conditions, including economic slowdowns; - global and regional political events; - legislative, regulatory and judicial developments, environmental regulatory changes and changes in energy policy and energy conservation measures that could adversely affect the coal industry, such as legislation limiting carbon emissions or providing for increased funding and incentives for the use of alternative energy sources; - capacity, reliability, availability and cost of transportation and port facilities, and the proximity of available coal to such transportation and port facilities; and - market price fluctuations for emission allowances.

 In addition, reductions in the demand for metallurgical coal caused by reduced steel production by our customers, increases in the use of substitutes for steel (such as aluminum, composites or plastics) and the use of steel-making technologies that use less or no metallurgical coal can significantly affect our financial results and impede growth.
 Demand for thermal coal is primarily driven by the price of thermal coal as it compares to that of natural gas and the consumption patterns of the domestic electric power generation industry, which in turn is influenced by demand for electricity and technological developments.
-We estimate that a 10% decrease in the price of metallurgical coal for the full year 2013 would have resulted in an increase in our pre-tax loss by \$152.1 million.
+We estimate that a 10% decrease in the price of metallurgical coal for the full year 2014 would have resulted in an increase in our pre-tax loss by \$111.5 million.